 - In-display fingerprint scanner confirmed

 Rumour has it that Samsung has been working on under-display fingerprint scanners for some time.
 We've heard that this will be coming from Qualcomm, with ETNews claiming that Samsung themselves have confirmed this.
-It's not the first: Huawei put an under-display scanner in the Porsche Design Mate RS and there's rumour that the OnePlus 6T will get it too.
+Evan Blass also claims an "ultrasonic, in-display fingerprint sensor" will be on board the S10 and the Gizmodo UK report believes this too.
+It's not the first: Huawei put an under-display scanner in the Huawei Mate 20 Pro and the OnePlus 6T has one too.

 Rumored that the screen resolution of the Galaxy S10 will exceed 600PPI— Ice universe (@UniverseIce) 14 May 2018

-Respected analyst Ming-Chi Kuo said the S10 will come in three different sizes, according to Business Insider.
-Those three sizes will be 5.8 inches, 6.1 inches, and 6.4 inches.
-The larger two S10 models will likely be high-end versions, as they will feature in-display fingerprint sensors, while the smaller model, which will presumably be the entry-level version, will pack a fingerprint sensor on the back.
+Analyst Ming-Chi Kuo said the S10 will come in three different sizes, according to Business Insider.
+Those three sizes will be 5.8 inches, 6.1 inches, and 6.4 inches, which is the same as an image Evan Blass tweeted in December, as well as what the Gizmodo UK report claims.
+According to Kuo, the larger two S10 models will likely be high-end versions, as they will feature in-display fingerprint sensors, while the smaller model, which will presumably be the entry-level version, will pack a fingerprint sensor on the back.

 What are the Samsung Galaxy S10 specs?